statzhero/skills/tidyverse/README.md

 # Tidyverse Skills

-Skills specific to tidyverse package development and maintenance.
+Skills specific to using tidyverse packages and tidyverse-specific package development patterns.

-## Available Skills

-- **[testing-r-packages](./testing-r-packages/)** - Best practices for writing R package tests using testthat 3+, including test structure, expectations, fixtures, snapshots, mocking, and BDD-style testing

 ## Potential Skills